MicroControleurMonde/PyBOARD_RNG/README.md

 ### Note:
 Unlike the ESP32 board, I did not rewrite the RNG module which is perfectly functional natively for the Pyboard board in micropython.

+The goal here is more to test the performance and RNG capabilities of the MCU than to code anything.

 ## Performance:

 - Time spent to generate 200'000 values: 108 seconds (avg)